Tachytaenius/Alive/docs/tiles.md

 - `topping.lumps`: (Saved, altered) For solids, an array of lumps (which are maps of constituents to constituent counts that adds up to a total value).
 	Length should add up to a constant value at first, being below that should count as being cracked and mined.
 	When the total descends below a threshold, it should break into its constituent parts.
+	If `compressedToOne` is true in the table then interpret the lumps as all being `compressionLump` (and the array should be empty).
 - `superTopping`: (Saved) The super topping layer's table, or `nil` for no super topping.
 - `superTopping.type`: (Saved) Can be either `"layers"` or `"wall"`.
 - `superTopping.subLayers`: (Saved) For layers-type super toppings, an array of super topping sub-layers.